MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 	bigDataDir <- "C:/MRS/Data"
 	mortCsvDataName <- file.path(bigDataDir, "mortDefault", "mortDefault")

+Notice that the file path uses a forward slash / character.
+This is the correct syntax, even for file paths on Windows operating systems that would otherwise use the back slash character.

 Next, specify the name of the .xdf file you will create in your working directory (use "*mortDefault*" instead of "*mortDefaultSmall*" if you are using the large data sets):

 	mortXdfFileName <- "mortDefaultSmall.xdf"